bitnami/charts/bitnami/harbor/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

+Looking to use Harbor in production?
+Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Introduction

 This [Helm](https://github.com/kubernetes/helm) chart installs [Harbor](https://github.com/goharbor/harbor) in a Kubernetes cluster.
 Welcome to [contribute](https://github.com/bitnami/charts/blob/main/CONTRIBUTING.md) to Helm Chart for Harbor.